 Prague Castle from the Charles Bridge

-The total cost of the program will be $2,700 plus 6 credits tuition at IUSB.
+The total cost of the program will be $2,700 plus 6 credits tuition at IUSB and $28.90 for international insurance.
 This fee includes airfare, travel in Europe, museums and tours, housing, and daily breakfast.
 Fees may vary slightly as airfare is not yet purchased and accommodation fees vary slightly.

-This is a 6-week summer program Monday May 19 to Monday June 30, 2014, with travel in Prague and Berlin from Sunday June 8-Tuesday June 24.
+This is a 6-week summer program, with travel in Prague and Berlin from Monday June 6-Monday June 27.
 The classes at IU South Bend meet from 9:00-12:15 Monday-Thursday.
 Instructional time in Europe includes daily museums, tours, and other guided ventures plus class discussions.
 Students will have free time for meals and individual exploration.

 Accommodations are in central areas.
 Students will share a room and bathroom with two or three other students in the program.